markmoxon/c64-elite-flicker-free/README.md

 The 1986 releases of Elite on the BBC Master and Apple II show a marked improvement in the quality of the wireframe graphics when compared to earlier versions.
 This is down to an improved algorithm that seriously reduces flicker without slowing down the game.

 In the original 1984 and 1985 versions of Elite, such as those for the BBC Micro, Acorn Electron and Commodore 64, ships are animated on-screen by first erasing them entirely, and then redrawing them in their new positions.
 The improved algorithm in the BBC Master and Apple II versions is similar, but instead of erasing the entire ship and then redrawing a whole new ship, it erases one line of the old ship and immediately redraws one line of the new ship, repeating this process until the whole ship gets redrawn, one line at a time.
 This interleaving of the line-drawing process results in much smoother ship graphics, and without adding any extra steps, so it doesn't affect the game speed.

-Note that this doesn't apply to Elite on Z80-based computers, such as the ZX Spectrum and Amstrad CPC.
-These were complete rewrites that have totally different drawing routines, and they didn't inherit the flicker of the original 6502 versions.

-For more information on the flicker-free algorithm, see these deep dives on [flicker-free ship drawing](https://www.bbcelite.com/deep_dives/flicker-free_ship_drawing.html) and [backporting the flicker-free algorithm](https://www.bbcelite.com/deep_dives/backporting_the_flicker-free_algorithm.html) in my BBC Micro Elite project.

-Unfortunately planets are unaffected by the patch, as they use a completely different routine, so they still flicker.
-However ships, stations, asteroids, missiles and cargo canisters are much improved, as you can see in this clip of Lave station.
+Ships, stations, asteroids, missiles and cargo canisters are much improved, as you can see in this clip of Lave station.
 The patched version is on the left, and the original version is on the right:

 https://user-images.githubusercontent.com/2428251/187880030-1ea634fa-5588-4724-941a-4229b63b59d6.mp4

+Note that this fix doesn't apply to Elite on Z80-based computers, such as the ZX Spectrum and Amstrad CPC.
+These were complete rewrites that have totally different drawing routines, and they didn't inherit the flicker of the original 6502 versions.

+Planet flicker is also improved by this patch.
+Planets use a completely different set of drawing routines to ships, but I have applied the same improved algorithm to the ball line heap, and have added logic that ensures we only erase and redraw lines that move.
+Planets do still flicker a bit, especially when they are partially off-screen, but there is still a big improvement over the original.

+For more information on flicker-free Elite, see the [hacks section of the accompanying website](https://www.bbcelite.com/hacks/flicker-free_elite.html).

 ### The patching process